ITP-xStory/p5js-shaders/docs/examples/interactivity.md

 # Uniforms & Interactivity with Shaders
 ### Uniforms are a way of passing information from p5 to our shader.
-Here we're passing our mouse coordinates.
+Here we're passing our mouse coordinates, time, and sketch resolution.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe